Celestin4/stock-price-data-analyzes-and-visualization/README.md

 - Retrieve stock data for a given ticker and date range
 - Calculate daily returns for a stock
-- Visualize stock data and returns using charts
+- Visualize stock data and returns using charts and table
 - Compare multiple stocks

+## Link to deployed version

+5. Open [https://stock-price-data-analyzes-and-visualization.vercel.app/](https://stock-price-data-analyzes-and-visualization.vercel.app/)  to test deployed verion of the app